wilsonmar/python-samples/README.md

 Here we aim to provide code that exhibit the security and technical features needed in a (hostile) production environment where debugging needs to occur quickly.

 ## Featured Projects

-These contain various utilities, by recentcy:
+These contain various utilities and features:

 * <a href="print-inkjet.py">print-inkjet.py</a> keeps print heads clear by sending a pdf containing colored text and images.

 * <a href="ls_al.py"><strong>ls_al.py</strong></a> lists files in a directory like the Linux command ls -al.